 Let’s Move Quad Cities celebrates the spirit and determination Quad City area residents take to promote movement and fitness.
 We welcome guest blogger, Joe Moreno, race director for the Quad Cities Marathon, Freedom Run and Genesis Firecracker Run.
-Joe is busy getting ready for the QC Marathon on September 24.
 We asked Joe to not only talk about his passion for running, but how he’s overcome his own health challenges as well as what it’s like to manage 3 popular road races in the Quad Cities.

 What got you started in running?